This article was reviewed by the YOUCANIC editorial team.

 Here are a few tips to help you with the battery replacement process.

-• To save the memory functions on your BMW, you can use a trickle charger to keep the car powered up while changing the battery.
+To preserve the memory functions on your BMW, you can use a trickle charger to keep the car powered while replacing the battery.
 You connect the backup power to the ground and positive terminals under the hood.
-These are the terminals used to you jump-start your BMW.
-When using a backup source, be extremely careful so that the positive terminal doesn’t short to the ground or the body once you remove them from the battery.
-Cover the positive terminal with tape so that it doesn’t accidentally touch any other metal body parts.
+These are the terminals used to jump-start your BMW.
+When using a backup source, be extremely careful so the positive terminal doesn’t touch the ground or your body once you remove it from the battery.
+Cover the positive terminal with tape to prevent accidental contact with other metal parts.

-• Always remove the key from the ignition and keep it released during the whole process.
+Always remove the key from the ignition and release it during the process.

-• These specifications are necessary because if you change one of them, you will need to code your BMW so that your car knows how to charge the new battery.
-On top of that, you need to perform battery registration still.
+These specifications are necessary because if you change one of them, you must reprogram your BMW to recognize the new battery.
+On top of that, you still need to perform battery registration.
 Battery registration deletes all the charge profiles of the old battery.
-If a previous owner installed the wrong battery, call your dealer and ask what battery your BMW requires.
+If a previous owner installed the wrong battery, contact your dealer to confirm which battery your BMW requires.

 Frequently Asked Questions